 Can I Travel to the U.S. While Pregnant?

-The farther along you are in your pregnancy, the more likely it is you'll encounter difficulties in traveling to the U.S., whether by air or by land.
+The farther along you are in your pregnancy, the more likely it is you'll encounter difficulties in gaining entry to the U.S., whether you travel by air or by land.

 How U.S. Immigration Law Treats Pregnancy